psu-hcr/lus-rosscripts/README.md

 The command above will place this submodule repo in a detached head state.
 If you want to make modifications and push to the lus-rosscripts repo, contact Lu.

 ## To source the project
-You should source the project whenever you open a new Terminal.
+You should source setup.bash of your workspace whenever you open a new Terminal.
 Run command below to source your project:

-	$ source /opt/ros/noetic/setup.bash
+	$ source devel/setup.bash

 ## Run a simple example moving Joint 4 of the kuka from 0 to 90deg
 ### In Simulation